jcaldeira-iot/IoT-For-Beginners-Micropython/4-manufacturing/lessons/3-run-fruit-detector-edge/README.md

 The container registry you will use for this lesson is Azure Container Registry.
 This is not a free service, so to save money make sure you [clean up your project](../../../clean-up.md) once you are finished.

 > 💁 You can see the costs of using an Azure Container Registry in the [Azure Container Registry pricing page](https://azure.microsoft.com/pricing/details/container-registry/?WT.mc_id=academic-17441-jabenn)

-### Task - install Docker

-To build and deploy the classifier classifier, you may need to install [Docker](https://www.docker.com/).

-You will only need to do this if you plan to build your container from a different device that the one you installed IoT Edge on - as part of installing IoT Edge, Docker is installed for you.

-1. If you building the docker container on a different device from your IoT Edge device, follow the Docker installation instructions on the [Docker install page](https://www.docker.com/products/docker-desktop) to install Docker Desktop or the Docker engine.
-Ensure it is running after installation.

 ### Task - create a container registry resource